sriramss/docs-csm/400-SWITCH-BGP-NEIGHBORS.md

    router bgp 65533 vrf default neighbor 10.252.0.11 route-map rm-ncn-w005
 ```

 - Once the IPs are updated for the route-maps and BGP neighbors you may need to restart the BGP process on the switches, you do this by running `clear ip bgp all` on the mellanox and `clear bgp *` on the Arubas.
+(This may need to be done multiple times for all the peers to come up)
 - When workers are reinstalled the BGP process will need to be restarted.
 - If the BGP peers are still not coming up you should check the Metallb.yaml config file for errors.